harness/developer-hub/release-notes/service-reliability-management.md

 ### Fixed issues

-- Previously, when any of the simple Service Level Objectives (SLOs) reported NO_DATA for the entire duration, and if the missing data was treated as IGNORE, the composite SLO faced challenges as it necessitated data from all underlying simple SLOs to perform calculations.
-Consequently, this resulted in the composite SLO failing to produce any records and becoming unresponsive.
+- Previously, when any of the simple service-level objectives (SLOs) reported NO_DATA for the entire duration, and the missing data was treated as IGNORE, the composite SLO faced challenges as it required data from all underlying simple SLOs to perform calculations.
+Consequently, the composite SLO failed to produce any records and became unresponsive.
 (SRM-15376)

   This issue has been resolved.
 Now, when one or more simple SLOs report NO_DATA throughout the duration, even when the missing data is treated as IGNORE, the composite SLO continues to generate records with data for all minutes.
 Importantly, the error budget for those minutes remains unaffected.